 Frustrating as this is, there is a way to bypass this and book an appointment and or request a repeat prescription when we are very busy or closed, even at 2am.

 We no longer need to see proof of ID.
 Just answer a few ID confirmation questions and the Receptionist will give you the info sheet on how to do this.

 Simply register for Online Access using your computer, tablet or smart phone.

 Please give at least 72 hours notice for repeat prescriptions by completing the retained part of your computerised prescription – and then delivering it to the surgery.
 We are not a dispensing practice and do not accept prescription requests over the telephone or by fax.

-We are no longer accepting prescription requests via the chemist unless you are housebound.
+We do not accept prescription requests via the chemist unless you are housebound.

 Patients will need to bring in their own requests in person or to order online (you will need to register for online access).